mxashlynn/CuteSV/Documentation/SPEC.md

 LF = `\n`

-CHAR = Any printable Extended ASCII character (or, equiavelently, and printable UTF-8 character from the Basic Multilingual Plane Blocks 1 or 2 U+0000 to U+00FF).
+CHAR = Any printable Extended ASCII character (or, equiavelently, any printable UTF-8 character from the Basic Multilingual Plane Blocks 1 or 2 U+0000 to U+00FF).

 ## Formal Dialect